whatsapp Book Appointment

 With an experienced surgeon, these risks are minimized.

-Modern LIS and laser surgery are virtually painless, with minimal discomfort during recovery.
+Modern LIS and laser surgery are virtually painless and cause minimal discomfort during recovery.

 Most patients feel better within days and fully recover in 2–3 weeks.